influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_kapacitor/v1.5/cluster-management/kapacitor-cluster-cli.md

 #### `member add`
 The `kapacitorctl member add` subcommand adds members to a Kapacitor cluster.
 It requires the RPC address of the member you intend to add.
-The RPC address is the resolvable DNS or IP (access on port 9091) of the Kapacitor host you intend to add as a member.
+The RPC address is the resolvable DNS or IP (using port 9091) of the Kapacitor host you intend to add as a member.

 > RPC addresses can also be found by running [`kapacitorctl memeber list`](#member-list) on the Kapacitor node you intend to add.
-> The Kapacitor host will appear as the only member in the cluster since it has not yet been added to the cluster.
+> The Kapacitor host will appear as the only member in the cluster since it has not yet been added to a cluster.

 ```bash
 # Pattern